'This Is Us' director, writer break down Kevin's dream reunion, that final scene, and more

 BROWNELL: What we thought in telling the story was the idea that a lot of people are getting laid off in COVID; it has been a really difficult time, particularly in the startup world, the internet world that Toby works in.
 So we thought that was a realistic thing to have happened.
 As much as we have not seen Toby at work, we do feel like he's been very defined on the show by [the idea that] he's the one who works and has a job, and Kate has had different career interests but has been the home base.
 And now we're potentially interested in telling the story of what happens when someone who has always felt very secure in his career — when that changes and the dynamic in a family changes.

 What will this loss of income and identity do to a guy who is in the middle of adding a new child, parenting another one with special needs, and is someone who has struggled with depression?
-He calls his wife the unflappable one but how flapped will he be by these events?
+He calls his wife the unflappable one, but how flapped will he be by these events?

 HUERTAS: I think that a man who's just brought home a newborn baby and has another baby at home, and his wife really doesn't have a job, and they have a pretty big house — something's going to have to happen emotionally for Toby.
 And we know that he deals with depression.
 We've kind of, in the past, alluded to what Toby struggles with.
 So if you compound this, I think it's a smart guess to think that in some way, this is really going to affect Toby emotionally, because of the responsibility he feels for his family.

 Let's shift over to Randall and Beth.
-After this episode, the audience can really see why Randall was so invested in expanding the family with the adoption of Deja; he was able to create more branches of his family tree.
-That said, here we see Randall put a lot of pressure on Beth, fresh off of her second child.
-How much of a penalty flag, if any, should viewers throw on him for going in so hard and making comments to little Annie that she and Tess will have to have as many babies as possible to build the tree?
+After this episode, the audience can really see why Randall was so invested in expanding the family with the adoption of Deja; he just wanted to be able to create more branches of his own family tree.
+That said, here we see Randall put a lot of pressure on Beth, fresh off of giving birth to their second child.
+How much of a penalty flag, if any, should viewers throw on him for pressing her hard and making comments to little Annie that she and Tess will have to have as many babies as possible to build the tree?

-HUERTAS: Remember we had a lot of conversation about that, Julia, when we were filming that.
+HUERTAS: Remember we had a lot of conversation about that, Julia, when we were filming that?
 Yeah, I didn't want Randall to come off like, "This is about me and my desire to have a bunch of kids."
 And I think we do have to be careful with Randall in that respect, just in everything we've seen with him.
 I don't think that we should harp on Randall too much because a lot of people grow up thinking that this is the kind of family they want to have.
 They had a pretty big household.
 And even though Randall's had problems with Kevin, Randall is the one that keeps the family traditions going when it comes to Thanksgiving and other things.
 So there is a part of his life that he cherished so much when they were full family of five that he has that desire to have a full family of at least five like that.
 We can't fault him for wanting to replicate what he had with his own family, and Beth is very good at how she handles Randall and his stuff, if you will.
 And I think it shows in that scene.

 BROWNELL: One thing we really wanted to show in the episode was the difference between first-time parents bringing home a baby and second-time parents.
 Your life has already changed seismically when you have multiple children.
 So as we expressed, the hospital is just kind of like a nice little vacation from the other tyrant at home.
 It does start off as an innocent comment, but when you bring that second one into the world, you're like, "Hey, we're actually really good at this!"
 Let's keep doing this!"
 As opposed to having the first one where you're like, "Oh my God, what has happened?
 My life has now changed forever."
 So it does start out as an innocent comment, but then the deeper part of it, which Jon is talking about, he can't drop it.